dgc-network/coliving-protocol/docs/docs/developers/sdk/classes/AgreementsApi.md

 **streamAgreement**(`requestParameters`): `Promise`<`string`\>

-Get the url of the agreement's streamable mp3 file
+Get the url of the digital_content's streamable mp3 file

 #### Parameters